natcap/invest.users-guide/source/roadmap.rst

 -----------
 (Tier 1)

-The goals of the wave energy model in marine InVEST are to map and value wave energy and to examine potential trade-offs that might arise when siting wave energy conversion facilities.
-The model helps decision-makers understand where best to install a facility while balancing desires for the greatest captured wave energy and the least effect on coastal and ocean ecosystems and other human uses.
+The goal of the wave energy model is to provide planners with wave energy siting information for growing energy demand.
+The wave energy model calculates potential wave power and wave energy that can be captured by currently available technology.
+The model evaluates the economic feasibility of potential wave energy conversion facilities using a cost-benefit analysis.
+The spatially explicit model outputs allow users to examine potential conflicts with other uses of the marine environment (e.g. fishing, shipping, oil rigs, etc) that co-occur with regions suitable for wave power plants.
+Thus, the model helps decision-makers understand where best to install a facility while balancing desires for the greatest captured wave energy and the least effect on other human uses in coastal and ocean ecosystems.

 What's coming up in future releases?

-+ Allowing users to provide sea state data (wave input data)
-+ Providing global ports data for use with economic valuation at regional and global scales
++ Incorporating local wave input data: The current version includes global and regional wave information as base model input, which allow first approximation of wave energy anywhere in the world ocean.
+In future releases, the model will allow users to provide their own wave input data if desired.
++ Valuing economic feasibility at a global and local scale: The current version allows economic valuation of a wave energy conversion facility at a local scale.
+In future releases, the model will allow users to evaluate wave energy projects at global and regional scales using global ports data.

 Coastal Vulnerability
 ---------------------
 (Tier 0)

 The Marine InVEST Coastal Vulnerability model maps the location of people living in coastal areas and the relative exposure of coastal communities and environments to erosion and flooding during large storms.
 In particular, it highlights the shoreline protection services provided by natural habitats.
 Outputs from the model can be used in a number of ways including: helping to understand what factors (natural and social) make a stretch of coastline more or less vulnerable to erosion and flooding, estimating the change in exposure that might result from a planned management action, and informing where and how coastal development might occur.
 The Coastal Vulnerability Model can also be run to help identify regions where the more quantitative (Tier 1) Marine InVEST Coastal Protection model might best be applied (see upcoming marine models, below).

 Limitations of current model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-+ Only kelp and seagrass are taken into account in the detection of natural habitats
-+ Wind-generated waves are computed from winds measured at a single location and do not capture regional variation of wind fields
-+ The model does not take into account regional variation in wave climate
++ Wind fetch distances are only computed for 16 directions, separated by 22.5 degrees
++ Wind speed values used to estimate wind exposure and characteristics of wind-generated waves are statistics of highest wind speeds, not raw wind speed values
++ Wave exposure for areas that have more than 40% of sheltered coastline is computed using wind-generated wave power, not from observations
++ Surge potential of a sheltered shoreline segment is the same as the surge potential of the closest exposed segment
 + Map of tidal range is not included

 What's coming up in future releases?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 + Inclusion of density of road network as a proxy for the social indicator of amount of infrastructure
-+ Inclusion of nearshore relief as environmental feature to identify coastal regions that are higher than others and thus less prone to inundation
-+ Inclusion of more natural habitats
-+ Estimation of wind-generated waves from more than one wind input in order to better capture variation of wind field around complex and long shorelines
-+ Addition of oceanic wave exposure to capture variation of oceanic wave climate along region of interest
++ Inclusion of intermediate and shallow water depths in calculation of wave characteristics from wind
 + Inclusion of tidal range maps